AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 `ng --version`

 If no version information appears, follow the steps below to install Angular CLI.
-Otherwise, go to part B.
+Otherwise, skip to "Install and build Dashboard app".

 Make sure you have the npm package manager installed.
 In your terminal/console, type: